somechild/Web-Components/README.md

 # Web-Components
-The code for http://jaypatel.co/sideSites/wc/.
-Basically made a site with a bunch of ideas I had for web components on my plane rides during Winter 2015 vacation.
+Basically made a web page with a bunch of ideas I had for website components on my plane rides during Winter 2015 vacation.

+View the page here: http://jaypatel.co/sideSites/wc/

 I'll update whenever I get another idea and have the chance to.
 Enjoy :)